-Anna has just finished her PhD (funded by the BBSRC and Dstl) studying visual motion perception and how this is affected by camouflage patterns.
+Anna is working as a postdoctoral research associate in the Sensory Ecology group at the University of Exeter, studying how to optimise camouflage when targets can appear in multiple different environments.
 She’s also generally interested in the psychology, neuroscience and ecology of vision.
-She was based at the University of Cambridge (supervised by Dr David Tolhurst) and was co-supervised by Dr Martin Stevens at the University of Exeter.
-She has recently taken up a post at University College London.
-More information about Anna’s research can be found on her webpage here: https://scienceanna.wordpress.com/ and she can be found on Twitter @ScienceAnna.
+She carried out her PhD at the University of Cambridge and has also worked as a Teaching Fellow at University College London.
+More information about Anna’s research can be found on her webpage here: http://scienceanna.wixsite.com/home and she can be found on Twitter @ScienceAnna.

-Laura is a postdoctoral research fellow at the University of Cambridge, and is interested in animal behaviour and animal senses.
-Her research primarily focuses on the production and perception of visual and acoustic signals, including visual illusions in the sexual displays of great bowerbirds and the acquisition and function of vocal mimicry in songbirds.
+Laura is a Royal Society Dorothy Hodgkin Fellow at the University of Exeter, and is interested in animal behaviour and animal senses.
+Her research primarily focuses on the production and perception of visual and acoustic signals, with a particular focus on visual illusions used in mate choice and predator-prey interactions.
 More information about Laura’s research can be found here: https://laurakelleyresearch.wordpress.com/ and she can be found on Twitter @lauraakelley.
-She is funded by a European Commission Marie Curie Fellowship.

 Want to know more about the Dazzlebug project?
 Contact us at firstname.lastname@example.org.